marcduiker/azure-functions-university/homework/durablefunctions/chaining/durable_sapapi_ts.md

 ## Resources

-* Solution can be found in the folder `/src/homework/durablefunctions/chaining/ts/sapapi`, try to accomplish it on your own first.
+* Solution can be found in the folder [`/src/typescript/durablefunctions/chaining/homework/sapapi`](../../../src/typescript/durablefunctions/chaining/homework/sapapi), try to accomplish it on your own first.
 * Make sure to update your local.settings.json to use development storage and to have storage emulator running.
 * Store your API key in the local.settings.json.

 ## Share

-Please share you solutions on LinkedIn and Twitter using the #AzureFunctionsUniversity hashtag and mention us.
+Please share you solutions on LinkedIn and Twitter using the #AzFuncUni hashtag and mention us.
 We would love to see it!

 [Marc](https://twitter.com/marcduiker) and [Christian](https://twitter.com/lechnerc77)